 - Command-line tools

 Bitwarden is one of the most impressive password managers for Linux.
-I’ll be honest that I didn’t know about this until now – and I’m already making the switch from LastPass.
-I was able to easily import the data from LastPass without any issues and had no trouble whatsoever.
+I’ll be honest that I didn’t know about it initially – and I’ve already made the switch from LastPass for about 2 years now.
+I could easily import the data from LastPass without any issues and had no trouble whatsoever.

 The premium version costs just $10/year – which seems to be worth it (I’ve upgraded for my personal usage).